 Role of the Board

-The Board is responsible for the overall corporate governance of Company Directors.
-This includes setting and periodically reviewing the strategic direction, monitoring the achievements and financial performance of the organisation and deciding on key policy positions for Company Directors to take on behalf of Australian directors.
-Seven meetings of the Board were held during the financial year.
+The Board's role includes setting and periodically reviewing the strategic direction, and monitoring organisational and financial performance.
+Six meetings of the board were held during the financial year.

 The Board and the Chief Executive Officer